jackiehjm/stx-docs/doc/source/contributor/doc_contribute_guide.rst

     Documentation Contributor Guide
     ===============================

-* Start section titles with an action verb, but not a gerund (word that ends with -ing).
+* Start section titles with an action verb.
+Do not use a gerund (word that ends with -ing).
 For example:

   ::